 This step allows the new owner to evaluate the pipe status and determine how many data files are waiting to be loaded using SYSTEM$PIPE_STATUS.
 We recommend verifying that only files approved for loading into the target table are queued.

 Modifying the COPY Statement in a Pipe Definition¶

 Complete the following steps to modify the COPY statement in a pipe definition; for example, when columns are added to the target table.

 To execute the commands in this section, the current role for the user must have the OWNERSHIP privilege on the pipe.

-Pause the pipe by executing ALTER PIPE … SET PIPE_EXECUTION_PAUSED=true.
+Pause the pipe (using ALTER PIPE … SET PIPE_EXECUTION_PAUSED=true).